 Xiyuan broke Hectormania three minutes in.
 “And how’s Mike?”

 “Thank you for reminding me!
 Actually, that’s what I came here to ask you about.
 You know a lot about Mike, right?”

-“I’d expect you to be the expert by now.”
+“I’d imagine you’re the expert by now.”

 “No, like—you knew him before.
 You know what he does when I’m not around.
 Do you,” she rotated both hands as if trying to grab the best phrasing, “do you think he’s a good person?”